-This External Well Water Sampling and Analysis Plan (SAP) was prepared by CTEH, LLC (CTEH) on behalf of Sunoco Pipeline LP (Sunoco Pipeline) for external well water monitoring and sampling performed by Groundwater & Environmental Services, Inc. (GES) personnel in relation to the Upper Makefield Response in Washington Crossing, Pennsylvania.
-A leak from a pipeline that transports refined petroleum products, including jet fuel, was identified in January 2025.
+This Well Water Sampling and Analysis Plan (SAP) was prepared by CTEH, LLC (CTEH) on behalf of Sunoco Pipeline LP (Sunoco Pipeline) at the request of the Pennsylvania Department of Environmental Protection (PA DEP) in relation to the Upper Makefield Response in Washington Crossing, Pennsylvania.
+A release from a pipeline that transports refined petroleum products, including jet fuel, was identified in January 2025.
 The GPS coordinates for the approximate location of the release site (hereinafter referred to as Site) are: 40.271184, -74.875953.
-A map of the incident location is provided in Attachment A.
+A map of the incident location is provided in Attachment A. This SAP outlines the strategy for the collection of water samples directly from the well column at select residences, which will be performed by Groundwater & Environmental Services, Inc. (GES) personnel.

-The objectives of the external well water sampling are to:
+The objectives of this well water monitoring and sampling program are to:

-- 1. Conduct air monitoring of external wellhead headspace as screening for volatile organic compounds (VOCs); and - 2.
-Collect water samples from external well water to evaluate potential impacts to domestic well water related to jet fuel and its potential constituents.
+- 1. Conduct air monitoring of well headspace as screening for volatile organic compounds (VOCs); - 2.
+Collect water samples directly from the well column at select residences to evaluate potential impacts to domestic wells, including the potential for vapor intrusion impacts to residences, related to refined petroleum products, including jet fuel; and - 3.
+Generate reconnaissance data from select domestic wells in the Mt.
+Eyre Manor neighborhood that can be used to guide or support future characterization and/or remediation activities.